lcddave/cf-fluentd-twitter-mongo/README.md

 More specifically, it "tails" the user stream of the given Twitter account and stream the tweets into MongoDB for further analysis.

+The main differences between this repo and https://github.com/kiyoto/heroku-fluentd-twitter-mongo are:

+- the input of application configurable parameters via environment variables
+- 3rd party service (mongolab) binding to the application

 ##Setup

 ###Prerequisites